JeremieN6/JeremieN6/README.md

 - 👋 Hi, I’m @JeremieN6
 - 👀 I’m interested in web developpement
 - 🌱 I’m currently learning VueJS - Flask (Python)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front End AI Project
-- 📫 How to reach me ngoyi.jeremie@gmail.com
+- 📫 How to reach me ngoyi.jeremie.pro@gmail.com

 <!---
 JeremieN6/JeremieN6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.